 Can you eat too many carrots?

-There is some truth behind the fact that eating massive amounts of carrots can sometimes cause a person's skin to turn yellowish orange.
-This colouration will be most noticable on the palms or soles of feet and is called carotenemia.
+There is some truth behind the fact that eating massive amounts of carrots can sometimes cause a person's skin to turn yellowish-orange.
+This colouration will be most noticeable on the palms or soles of feet and is called carotenemia.
 However, the consumption required to affect this change is high and tends to happen when consuming copious amounts of carrot juice.
 It is completely fixable just by reducing your carrot intake.